-Franchise Freedom questions the delicate balance between the group and the individual.
+The artwork translates into a poetic illustration of how we, as humans, strive to live autonomously within societies defined by rules and conventions.
 Although the patterns appear random, and the impression of such a swarm may remind us of freedom, the behavior of these birds is completely orchestrated and subject to many rules and survival instincts.
 There is a tremendous beauty in watching these sudden decisions of thousands of individuals and their reactions to one another.
 If every bird were to operate on its own, complete chaos would be the result.
 Just like birds, people find safety in a group, while at the same time they are forced to act according to a set of rules on which society functions.
 One who chooses complete individual freedom above these rules is forced to operate outside of society.
 What is the perfect balance between the two?
 Is freedom an illusion?

-To create Franchise Freedom, Studio Drift studied the natural flight patterns of starlings and translated them into software that has been specially developed and embedded in the drones.
-This research started in 2007 with the launch of our work Flylight, whereby non pre-programmed flight patterns are generated by an algorithm that reacts in ways similar to starling murmuration.
+To create Franchise Freedom, Studio Drift studied the natural flight patterns of starlings and translated them into software that has been specially developed and embedded in Intel® drones.
+This research started in 2007 with the launch of the work Flylight, whereby non pre-programmed flight patterns are generated by an algorithm that reacts in ways similar to starling murmuration.
 Together with their unique movements, light plays an equally important role in Franchise Freedom.
-Each drone has a light source, and its intensity and color is in uenced by the distance between it and other drones, emphasizing the density of the group.
+Each drone has a light source, and its intensity and color is influenced by the distance between it and other drones, emphasizing the density of the group.

 Read more: In Miami, It’s a Bird.
 It’s a Plane.
 It’s ... a Flock of Drones?, Nytimes.com | Studio Drift are advancing AI technology in the arts by simulating nature, Freundevonfreunden.com | Studio Drift: dream big and think of the improbable, Domusweb.it | A Swarm of Drones Is Performing a High-Tech Version of the Flight of the Starlings at Art Basel, News.artnet.com